How To Stop Pleasing Others And Stand Up For Yourself

 Always Remind Yourself On A Daily Basis

-If you’re constantly surrounded by those who just don’t respect you, and they’re wanting to bend and alter you at their will.
-It can help you enormously once you stand up to them.
+If you’re constantly surrounded by those who just don’t respect you, and they’re wanting to bend and alter you at their will, have the guts to stand up to them.

-Doing so will get them to appreciate your true worth, which also encourages you to stand up for yourself more often.
+Doing so will get them to appreciate your true worth, which will also elevate your self-esteem.

 Doing so will reinforce your own beliefs, along with certain thought processes which you wouldn’t see on your own.